saidineshpola/gmap-recomm/README.md

-# Enhancing Local Business Intelligence: Beyond Google Map
+# Enhancing Local Business Intelligence: Beyond Google Maps

 This is a Streamlit app that uses a large language model from ollama to assist with local business queries.
 It connects to a local API endpoint and provides responses based on the user's input.